- How do I connect my TV to HuskyCable?

 - Is HuskyCable compatible with TiVo?

 You can use TiVo to manually record shows on HuskyCable, but you cannot use any of the automatic features.
-NU Information Services is working to make the automatic recording features (season pass, etc) available on HuskyCable.
+NU Information Technology Services is working to make the automatic recording features (season pass, etc) available on HuskyCable.

 - How do I connect my computer to HuskyCable?